Kramp-Karrenbauer sworn in as German defense minister | DW | 24.07.2019

-Annegret Kramp-Karrenbauer has taken the oath of office as German defense minister before parliament.
+Annegret Kramp-Karrenbauer used her inauguration speech to reinforce her committment to increasing military spending.
 AKK, as she is informally known, remains favorite to succeed Angela Merkel as German chancellor.

 Annegret Kramp-Karrenbauer was sworn in as Germany's new defense minister on Wednesday morning at a special session of the lower house of the German parliament, the Bundestag.